baydisng13/fana-doc/README.md

 ## Passing you API-KEY

-All your requests must have an `api-key: abcdefg-hijklmn-opqrstu-vwxyzbt` in the request header.
+All your requests must have an `token: abcdefg-hijklmn-opqrstu-vwxyzbt` in the request header.
 To test you api you can send a `Get` request to our  [https://fanaprotocol.herokuapp.com/api/v1/](https://fanaprotocol.herokuapp.com/api/v1/)